01 Jul 2019

 More flexibility for new retirees to boost their retirement income

-Under the work test exemption, people aged 65-74 with less than $300,000 in super will be allowed to make voluntary contributions for the first year they don’t meet the work test requirements.
+Under the work test exemption, people aged 65-74 with less than $300,000 in super are allowed to make voluntary contributions for the first year they don’t meet the work test requirements.
 Existing contribution cap rules will continue to apply.

 Help is available